Tides turning: TU athletics undergoing branding shifts

 “In both our team wear and our merchandising, we had four different logos that we were mixing out there, instead of one very distinct one and multiple color schemes,” Dickson said.
 “You can’t expect people to respond and embrace when they don’t know who we are.”

-In February, TU and Dickson tackled those issues when it re-established TU’s color wheel and official logos — the first phase of the “reboot,” Dickson called it.
+In February, TU and Dickson tackled the preliminary issues when it re-established TU’s color wheel and official logos — the first phase of the rebrand.

 The university’s official colors at the beginning of the 2021-22 athletic year were listed as old gold, royal blue and crimson.
 The crimson, which is present as the primary color of the football’s team’s alternate Adidas tops, is now considered a throwback color, while the old gold and royal blue were designated as TU’s primary colors.